danisuar3z/ddd-2/paper.md

 Diameter distribution by Deconvolution (DdD) was created to assist anyone who has restricted access to expensive characterization techniques, making it possible to help researchers with a small budget for working in this field.
 It can also be useful for education purposes where advanced techniques are generally not available.
 We believe that this graphical user interface is intuitive for everyone since it does not require the user to know any programming language or any of the analytical methods used in the WebApp.

+# Usage

+A more specific explanation of its applications can be found in [@onna2019diameter], including why a Jacobian is used.
+1. Upload your sample absorbance spectrum file in the respective upload box.
+The file must follow the structure provided in the template file (data/template_AS.csv).
+You should see the spectrum plotted in the “ABSORPTION SPECTRA” tab.
+2. Upload your absorption database spectra file in the respective upload box.
+The file must follow the structure provided in the template file (data/template_AD.csv).
+You should see the spectra plotted in the “ABSORPTION DATABASE” tab.
+3. Click the EXECUTE NNLS (Non-Negative Least Squares) button.
+You should now see both sample, database and the NNLS adjusted spectra plotted in the “FIT” tab.
+4. Upload your jacobian file in the respective upload box.
+The file must follow the structure provided in the template file (data/template_Jac.csv).
+You should now see the PSD plotted in the “PSD” tab.

+Optional

+5. You can select a threshold value to filter the smaller sizes.
+As mentioned in the paper [@onna2019diameter], the numerical error is in the smallest elements of the fitting.
+The PSD graph should update automatically.
+Have in mind that depending on your system language, the input box may or may not accept dot or comma as the decimal separator.
+6. You can select a value to scale the resulting PSD to have it in the units you prefer.
+Potentially you could use an EDS measure of the sample and scale it.
+7. You can export the PSD data to a CSV file.
+The exported data accounts for the filter value you used.

 # Acknowledgements

 This work was supported by Universidad de Buenos Aires (UBACyT 20020190200245BA & 20020190100299BA).
 D. O., S. A. B. and M. L. M. R are members of CONICET.